Jim Rickards, a legendary gold expert, suggests that YOU MIGHT NOT BE ABLE TO BUY GOLD AT ANY PRICE sometime in the future!!

 The gold standard before was $20 an ounce, so now we'll just make it $20 an ounce again.

-And Keynes came in and said, “Whoa, Whoa, Whoa.
+And then John Maynard Keynes steps in and says, “Whoa, Whoa, Whoa.
 Time out.”

 He goes, “What are you doing?
 That's insane.”
 And he was actually really pissed.